-Self Compassion Challenge
+Self Compassion Challenge in The New Year

 Happy New Year!
 I suppose this greeting sounds a bit late considering where we are on the calendar but, admittedly, I have spent much of January hibernating.
 I intentionally set out to stay home, curl up like a ball and do cozy things like baking, reading, playing games, and watching movies.
 There has been rain on and off which certainly helps with the theme of staying in and cozying up.
 I often take this hibernation period at the beginning of winter and use it as an opportunity to turn inwards and self-reflect.
-I used my hibernation period to take inventory of the past year and explore some intentions for 2019.
+I used my hibernation period to take inventory of the past year and explore some intentions for this new year.

-As I considered what I wanted for 2019, I thought about a workshop I had recently attended on mindful self-compassion.
+As I considered what I wanted for this year, I thought about a workshop I had recently attended on mindful self-compassion.
 The concepts and practices I learned that day really rocked my world.
 The presenters were Kristen Neff and Christopher Germer who are experts in the field of mindful self-compassion.
 I listened eagerly as they shared statistics and data about how mindful self-compassion is helpful in so many ways including increasing our ability to cope, decreasing stress, and improving our self-perception.

 In a nutshell, mindful self-compassion is a combination of being mindfully aware of your inner experience including what your sensations, feelings or thoughts are.
 Then, responding to yourself with kindness, warmth, and compassion, the same way you would a good friend or loved one.
 It’s a practice of self-kindness that invites us to be gentle and understanding with ourselves rather than harsh and judgmental.
 (For more info go to: https://self-compassion.org/)